It was just supposed to be a playlist.

-2) to amuse me for a bit as I established how many enjoyable New York related songs I could thread together, before doing likewise for other cities and states on the agenda.
+A playlist to provide a backing track for the long train and rental car journeys ahead.
+A playlist to amuse me as I saw how many New York related songs I could thread together, before doing the same for the other cities on our itinerary.

 Somewhere along the way it spiralled out of control...